An intro to different Privacy Frameworks

 The purpose of this act is to govern the collection, use, and disclosure of personal data by organizations in such a way that both the right of individuals to protect their data and the need of the organizations to collect, use, and disclose personal data is maintained.

-PDPA ensures that any organization that regularly collects data should keep track of the following things:
+PDPA ensures that any organization that regularly collects data keeps track of the following things:

-• What personal data is being collected, and purpose of collecting it
+• What personal data is being collected, and what is the purpose of collecting it

 • Who is collecting the personal data, and where it is being stored